Heading Level 2

 margin-top from the younger sibling heading to reduce spacing.

-- This is an example of a second-level bullet
+- This is a second-level ordered list item

 Blockquotes are used to “pullout” content and quotes to give them visual dominance, and therefore, impact to whatever text they feature.